laujonat/VIS/README.md

 ### Functionality and MVP ###
 A full paged canvas will span an entire web page.
 The following effects will be available for cycle:
-- Mouse growing
+- Feather particles
+- Circular motion visuals
 - Gravity Effects
 - Firework movement effects
 - Mouse trailing explosions
-- Circular motion visuals
 - Meteor strike effects